For full information on Gift Aid and GASDS please see HMRC's website.

 Do we need to provide a receipt?

-However, even if a receipt is not asked for, it is still good practice to write to all your regular donors annually to thank them for their gift, which could include a receipt as well.
+However, even if a receipt is not asked for it is good practice to write to all your regular donors annually to thank them for their gift, which could include a receipt as well.
 For some more ideas on how to do this, please visit the Trust section of our Enabling Giving webpage.

 What is GASDS?